WeRockStar/data-pipeline/iac/README.md

 - Login to GCP account using `gcloud auth login`
 - Set the project using `gcloud config set project <project-id>`
 - Change project id in `variables.tf` file
-- Plan and apply the Terraform code using `terraform apply` and `terraform apply`
+- Plan and apply the Terraform code using `terraform plan` and `terraform apply`
 - Destroy the infrastructure using `terraform destroy`

 ### Provisioning